raspberrypilearning/sense-hat-data-logger/worksheet.md

   - The third section **Functions** will contain short "chunks" of reusable code that do a specific job such as writing the current data to a file.
   - The final section **Main Program** is the part of you code which uses each of the functions in the right sequence to run then whole program.

-1. In order to get a data from the Sense-HAT you will need to write a function called **get_sense_data** which will check each sensor in turn and store the sensor data in a list.
+1. In order to get a data from the Sense HAT you will need to write a function called **get_sense_data** which will check each sensor in turn and store the sensor data in a list.
 The function should be added to the **Functions** section.

   ```python
 def get_sense_data():